Current Awards

 Development of a Stetson Brain Fitness Academy for elderly individual and their caregivers

-With the rising older adult population, prevalence of Alzheimer’s disease and other dementias calls for increased treatment opportunities and community education and outreach.
+With the rising older adult population, the prevalence of Alzheimer’s disease and other dementias calls for increased treatment opportunities and community education and outreach.
 The Brain Fitness Academy (BFA) proposes an intergenerational and interdisciplinary program for older adults with dementia and their care partners.
-In the BFA, older adults will undergo twice weekly intervention and educational activities alongside current Stetson students, targeting cognitive, physical, and social wellbeing.
+In the BFA, older adults will undergo twice weekly intervention and educational activities alongside current Stetson students, targeting cognitive, physical, and social well-being.
 Simultaneously, interested care partners will take part in support groups and educational activities led by current Counselor Education graduate students.
 Outcomes including cognitive markers and quality of life outcomes for all participants will be assessed on a biannual basis.
 Given the strong emphasis in collaborative and intergenerational, nontraditional learning, the proposed program coincides well with the Hollis Impact Grant’s objectives and provides a unique opportunity for Stetson’s campus.

-A know-your-rights program from troubled youths
+A know-your-rights program for troubled youths

 The Public Defender Office of the 12th Judicial Circuit (which includes Sarasota, Manatee and DeSoto Counties) is partnering with the Social Justice Advocacy Concentration Program at Stetson University College of Law to design a Know Your Rights program for child clients between the ages of 12-19.
 The juveniles in this group are all either on juvenile probation or in pretrial diversion programs.
 By participating in these programs, the juveniles will receive community service hours and upon successful completion, they will have their cases dismissed by the Department of Juvenile Justice and avoid having to enter any type of plea.
 The Department of Juvenile Justice and the Teen Court Diversion Program have already approved our proposed project for community service hours.